 Can you imagine living underground for nine months of the year and not eating, drinking, or defecating?
-Amphibians are amazing animals who do just that.
+Amphibians are amazing animals that do just that!

 It is hard to imagine that in this dry region animals requiring consistent moisture could thrive.
 Three hundred and fifty million years ago the first fish-like amphibian hauled itself out of the sea.
 Fossilized remains of giant amphibians, such as metoposaurs, have been discovered within the sedimentary rock of the park.
 By the time dinosaurs appeared, amphibians were flourishing.
-Today, they are still among the most successful animal groups.
+While much smaller, we still have amphibians in the park today.